Tywin Lannister, who dominates and demeans each of his children.

 Boy's Father: If you don't like living here, you can pack your stuff and LEAVE!!

 On the 1970s situation comedy Good Times, the Evans family (the main protagonists), Willona Woods (their neighbor) and building superintendent Bookman intervene when they learn that Penny, a little girl living in their building, is being physically abused by her mother.
 The show features one particularly nightmarish scene of the mother punishing her daughter by burning her arm with an iron.
 The story arc plays out over four episodes to open the 1977-1978 season.
-Penny (played by a very young Janet Jackson) eventually becomes adopted by Willona, and a regular character on the series.
+Penny (played by a very young Janet Jackson) is eventually adopted by Willona, and becomes a regular character on the series.

 It was implied that Horatio and Ray had a level of angst with their father in CSI: Miami

 Starbuck from Battlestar Galactica.
-We learn all of her fingers were once broken at the exact same place - due to her mother putting Kara's hand in the doorframe and closing the door shut.
+We learn all of her fingers were once broken at the exact same place - due to her mother putting Kara's hand in the door frame and closing the door shut.
 This being a show of Grey and Grey Morality, Kara's mother is not portrayed as pure evil despite this.
 She knew from oracles that Kara had a special destiny in store, and her way of trying to toughen her up and prepare her was really warped.
 She was also a Colonial Marine and a really bitter one for not having made officer (remember that OCS rejection letter?).

 Aaron Echolls, father of Logan Echolls in Veronica Mars, is notably one of the worst dads in television - among other things, he has been shown to physically abuse his son, hitting him and striking him with a belt, and having sex with his son's girlfriend and then murdering her with an ashtray..
 Logan's mother could be said to be neglectful, in the least, due to her drinking with the intention of ignoring her son being beaten in the next room.
+Interestingly, Aaron recalls how his own father was a violent drunk who beat his mother and put out a cigar on his hand.

 In a flashback, Jane himself was shown to have had an emotionally abusive father who brought him up to think of all other people as objects to be lied to, stolen from, and thrown away when no longer required.